feross/yt-player/README.md

 npm install yt-player
 ```

+If you do not use a bundler, you can use the [standalone script](https://bundle.run/yt-player).

 ## Why this package?

 Most of the existing YouTube API packages on npm are incomplete or overcomplicated.